Patrica

 Estate Planning & Administration

-Alameda County Power of Attorney Lawyers
+Alameda Power of Attorney Lawyer

 As you begin creating an estate plan, it is crucial to understand each tool you have at your disposal.
 Most people know that wills are essential in a California estate plan.
 However, creating a power of attorney (POA) can be extremely important if you cannot make decisions for yourself due to age, illness, or injury.